A Lynx, because Linkblogging

-This post is part of our ongoing effort to highlight discourse about civility around the web.
-Our articles for civility linkblogging come from a wide cross-section of blogs and newspapers, magazines and other websites, from the United States and abroad.
+This post is part of an ongoing series that highlights discourse about civility from around the Web.
+We glean the links in this segment from as broad a cross-section as we can manage of blogs, newspapers, magazines, and other online venues, from the United States and around the world.

 If you have an article that you think would be right for future civility linkblogging posts, please do not hesitate to email it to us at firstname.lastname@example.org.
 Include the title, url, and a short summary, and we will gladly review it for publication.